PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 #### 2. File Menu

 ![ExtraFile Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/ExtraFile_Image1.png)

-*Fig. 5a.
-File menu options.*
+*Fig. 7a.
+File menu options*

 To access file-related options, click the "File" menu (**A**) located in the top menu bar.

 ##### a).
 Manage Files
-Click "Manage FIles" (**B**) which will open a pop-up window where the user can add expression files.
+Click "Manage Files" (**B**) which will open a pop-up window where the user can add expression files.
 Take note that **only expression files are accepted here-annotation files are not supported**.

 ![ExtraFile_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/ManageFile_Image.png)
-*Fig. 5b.
+*Fig. 7b.
 Upload extra files page*

-- In the pop-up window, click "Add Expression Files" (**G**), the user can select multiple expression files.
+- In the pop-up window, click "+ Add Expression Files" (**G**), the user can select multiple expression files.
-- After selecting the extra files, click the "Apply Changes" button (**D**) to upload them.
-This will trigger reprocessing the mapping and displaying the previously selected number of top pathways from all expression files.
-- The user may also wish to remove files that were initially uploaded, by clicking the **X** icon labelled (**I**).
+- The user may also wish to remove expression files that were initially uploaded, by clicking the **X** icon labelled next to the file name (**I**).
 Once removed, the file will appear below the “Add Expression Files” button, along with a “Restore” option labelled (**J**) in case the user changes their mind.
-Note that the order of the expression files can be changed by dragging and dropping, if the user wishes to see them in a different order on the [Time Series](#6-time-series).
+- Order of the expression files can be changed by drag and drop option, if the user wishes to see them in a different order on the [Time Series](#6-time-series).
+- Once user is happy with the changes they have made to the expression files, by clicking the "Apply Changes" button (**D**) the files will be uploaded and that will trigger reprocessing the mapping and displaying the previously selected number of top pathways from all expression files.

 ##### b).
 New Project
 Clicking the “New Project” button (**C**) will restart EnStrap.int and take the user to the [File Upload](#1-file-upload) page .
-If the user is currently working on an unsaved project, it will be lost.
+If the user was currently working on an unsaved project, it will be lost if the user confirms the alert.

 ##### c).
 Open Project
-Clicking the “Open Project” button (**D**) will open the file browser, allowing the user to navigate to the Downloads folder on their local machine, assuming a project was previously saved.
+Clicking the “Open Project” button (**D**) will open the file browser, allowing the user to open a project that was previously saved.

 ##### d).
 Save Project
 Clicking the “Save Project” button (**E**) opens the pop-up window shown below:

 ![SaveProjectImage](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/SaveProjectImage.png)
+*Fig. 7.
+Pick a name for a project and save it.

 The user can enter a project name in the text field labelled (**K**), and then choose to either click “Save” (**L**) to store the project or “Cancel” (**M**) to close the window without saving.

 ##### e).
 Export Pathway Visualisation
 Click on the "Export" button in the [File Menu](#2-file-menu) dropdown (**E**) to access the export feature functionalities.

 ![Export_Image](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Export_Image.png)

-   ###### *Choose Export Format*
+*Fig. 8.
+Export image options*

+  **Choose Export Format**
-   The user will have two options to export the visualisation, as either **PNG** labelled (**G**)  or **SVG** labelled (**H**), then click to choose the desired format.
+   The user will have two options to export the visualisation, as either **PNG** format (**G**) or **SVG** format (**H**), by clicking the desired format it will save the image in the /Download    folder on users device with the chosen extension.

 #### 3. View Menu

 To access view-related options, click the "View" menu (**A**) located on the top of the menu bar.

 ![View TopBar](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/View_TopBar.png)

-*Fig. 6a.
+*Fig. 9a.
 View menu options.*

 ##### a).
 Customise

-###### i).
+##### i).
 Open Customisation
-- Click the "Customise" button (**B**) to open the customisation panel, which will appear on the left side of the application window.
+- Click the "Customise" button (**B**) to open the customisation panel, which will appear on the left side of the application window as a tab in the side bar.

 ![View Customise](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/View_Customise.png)

-*Fig. 6b.
+*Fig. 9b.
 The customisation page.*

-###### ii).
+##### ii).
 Change Colours
-The user can modify the colours used to represent high or low expressed genes including paralogs:
+The user can modify the colours used to represent up or down regulated genes and paralogs:
 - Click the coloured box (**F**) to open the colour picker.
 - Select your desired colour from the palette.
+- Click outside of the box to close the colour picker and apply your colour choice to the visualisation.

-###### iii).
+##### iii).
 Close the Colour Picker
-Once the user has selected the colour and is satisfied with the choice, simply click anywhere outside the colour picker to close it.
+Once the user has selected the colour and is satisfied with the choice, simply click anywhere outside the colour picker to close it and this will apply your colour choice to the visualisation.

-###### iv).
+##### iv).
 Close Customisation Tab
-To exit the customisation panel, click the **X** button located in the top-right corner of the tab (**H**).
+- To remove the customisation panel from the side bar, click the **X** button located in the top-right corner of the tab (**H**).
+- To just close the tab and keep it in the side bar, click on any other tab avaiable on the side bar - Pathway tab or Search tab (if exists in the side bar).

 ##### b).
 Search
 To access the search options user should go to the [View Menu](#3-view-menu) (**A**) at the top bar.
-To open the search panel, click "Search" button (**C**).
+To open the search panel, click "Search" button (**C**) which will display two options:

-###### i). *Search For Pathway Elements*
+##### i). *Search For Pathway Elements*
 If the user would like to search by elements within the pathway, click  "Pathway Elements" button (**D**).
-This will open a search options on the left side of the application window.
+This will open a search options on the left side of the application window (as a tab in the side bar).

 ![View SearchForElements](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/View_SearchForElements.png)

-*Fig. 6c.
+*Fig. 9c.
 Pathway elements page.*

-Within the panel, the user can choose from three search categories: **Enzyme, Compound and Pathway** by ticking the box next to the desired option (**I**).
+Within the panel, the user can choose from three search categories: **Enzyme, Compound and Pathway** by ticking the box next to the desired option (**I**), this will display a drop down list within a chosen category.

   **For example:**
   If the user select the **Enzyme** labelled (**I**), a drop-down box (**J**) will appear displaying a list of enzymes in the current pathway.
 The user can scroll down through the list and click on a specific enzyme to zoom into it within the visualisation display, it will appear with a blue highlight.

-###### ii). *Search For Pathway*
+##### ii). *Search For Pathway*

-If the user wants to search for a specific pathway: Next to "Pathway Elements" button (**D**) in the "Search" panel (accessed via the [View Menu](#3-view-menu)), click on the "For Pathway" button (**E**).
-Ihis will open a pop-up window containing two tabs that will allow user to search and navigate different pathways.
+If the user wants to search for a specific pathway: Bellow to "Pathway Elements" button (**D**) in the "Search" panel (accessed via the [View Menu](#3-view-menu)), click on the "For Pathway" button (**E**).
+This will open a pop-up window containing two tabs that will allow user to search and navigate to different pathways.

 ![View_SearchForPathway_Highlight](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/View_SearchForPathway_Highlight.png)

-*Fig. 6d.
+*Fig. 9d.
 Display pathways with hits and all KEGG pathways online.*

 **Highlight Tab:**
-- This tab displays a table listing all pathways where hits were found in the uploaded expression files; those colored in grey (**P**) are the pathways already present in the display (the top-ranked pathways).
+- This tab displays a table listing all pathways where hits were found in the uploaded expression files; those coloured in grey (**P**) are the pathways already present in the display (the top-ranked pathways).
 The pathways are listed together with their "Pathway number" and the number of differentially expressed "Enzymes".
 Information about the total number of pathways and the number of pathways currently selected is shown above the table.
 - To select pathways, tick the boxes in the "Select" column of the table (**L**) and to deselect a pathway, simply click the checkbox again.
 - Use the "Select All" and "Clear All" buttons (**M**) to quickly select or deselect all pathways.
-- Once user is satisfied with the selection,, click the "Search" button (**N**) to add the chosen pathways to the end of the pathway list in the side bar, and the added pathways will be highlighted in blue.
+- Once user is satisfied with the selection, click the "Search" button (**N**) to add the chosen pathways to the end of the pathway list in the side bar, and the added pathways will be highlighted in blue.

 **All KEGG Online Search Tab**

 ![View_SearchForPathway_AllKEGG](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/View_SearchForPathway_AllKEGG.png)
-*Fig. 6e.
+*Fig. 9e.
 Online KEGG pathway search page.*

 The KEGG Online Search tab allows users to search for pathway names directly from the KEGG API by typing into the "Search Pathway Box" labelled (**U**).